-- Use only a square tile if your app will not use tile notifications to send updates to the user.
-Wide tile content should always be fresh and regularly updated.
-If you aren't using a live tile, do not provide a wide logo in the manifest.
+- Use only a small and medium tile if your app will not use tile notifications to send updates to the user.
+Wide and large tile content should always be fresh and regularly updated.
+If you aren't using a live tile, do not provide a wide or large logo in the manifest.

-- Use only the square size if your app sends updates that should not be shown in detail on the Start screen.
-For instance, a paystub app could simply say that a new paystub is available instead of mentioning specifics such as the amount.
-Do not provide a wide logo in the manifest.
+- Use only the small and medium tile if your app sends updates that should not be shown in detail on the Start screen.
+For instance, a pay stub app could simply say that a new pay stub is available instead of mentioning specifics such as the amount.
+Do not provide a wide or large logo in the manifest.

-- Use the wide size tile only if your app has new and interesting content to display to the user and those notifications are updated frequently (at least weekly).
+- Use the wide or large size tile only if your app has new and interesting content to display to the user and those notifications are updated frequently (at least weekly).

-Square tiles show less content than wide tiles, so prioritize your content.
+Medium tiles show less content than wide and large tiles, so prioritize your content.
 Don't try to fit everything that you can show in a wide tile into a medium tile.
 Smaller still, the only live content supported by the small tile is badge notifications.

-Notifications will often include both a wide and square template, because it cannot know the current size of the tile.
-If a notification is defined using only a wide template and the tile is displayed as square, or if the notification is defined using only a square template and the tile is displayed as wide, the notification will not be shown.
+Notifications should supply template content for all supported tile sizes except the small tile, because it cannot know the current size of the tile.
+If a notification is defined using only a wide template and the tile is displayed as medium, or if the notification is defined using only a medium template and the tile is displayed as wide, the notification will not be shown.

 - Use the default tile image to reflect your app's brand, essentially as a canvas for your app's logo.

-- If you are including a wide logo or both wide and large logos, consider the design relationship between the wide and square tile images that you will provide.
-Always remember that the user has the option to display your tile as either square or wide and can change that option at any time.
+- If you are including a wide logo or both wide and large logos, consider the design relationship between the medium, wide, and large tile images that you will provide.
+Always remember that the user has the option to display your tile as any of the supported sizes and can change that size at any time.
 Here are some general rules:

 - Center the logo horizontally in the tile.

-Include the app name at the bottom of the tile if your logo does not include it.
+Include the app name at the bottom of the tile if your logo image itself does not include it.
 Remember, however, that the small tile does not have the option of displaying the app name.
 The following examples show both situations.

 Tiles using the app name element defined in the manifest: